mardini1974/ATCduino/README.md

 Automatic tool changer for Linuxcnc with Arduino UNO
 ## INTRO
-ATCduino ( Automatic tool changer arduino ) is tool changer for 8 stations tools using stepper motor control The ATC can work as standalone or in conjuction with linuxcnc, commands to the ATC are sent through serial port.
+ATCduino ( Automatic tool changer arduino ) is tool changer for 8 stations tools using stepper motor control The ATC can work as standalone or in conjunction with linuxcnc, commands to the ATC are sent through serial port.
 When connected to **Linuxcnc** a remap M6 is essential to make it work
 ## Commands for Standalone
 through your serial connection to ATCduino send these commands followed by new line: